assegaf/siptowhatsapp/README.md

 we are under nat ip address, so make sure nat enabled for that user.
 Make sure you softswitch/sip server, support calling to sip account with nat (dont have public ip address).

-We will provide prefix to dial ..
+We will provide prefix to dial .. (example : 00111) usually 5 digit prefix, then you can dial with country code like : 00111628979993336  ( 62 is country code Indonesia)